ORTools4MTEX/ORTools/README.md

 ### [Example 10: 03 JUL 2023](./ORTools_example10.m)
 #### Update to Example 1: Parent grain reconstruction using the variant graph approach in lath martensite and child grain id analysis
 This script follows the same dataset as that used in the official [MTEX example]( https://mtex-toolbox.github.io/MaParentGrainReconstructionAdvanced.html) to demonstrate the reconstruction of parent gamma grains from child alpha grains in a lath martensite microstructure.
 The [computeGrainPairs](https://github.com/ORTools4MTEX/ORTools/blob/master/README.md#computeGrainPairs) function provides a direct way of calculating the absolute or normalised frequency and boundary segment lengths of grain pairs.
-The grain pair ids can be defined by the user for variants, crystallographic packets, Bain groups, any other-id type or for groups of equivalent id pairs.
+The grain pair ids can be defined by the user for variants, crystallographic packets, Bain groups, any other-id type or for groups of id or equivalent id pairs.

 ---